SFR: Financial difficulties and sale of 45% of the group

 At the end of 2022, the telecom operator commissioned the U.S.-based investment bank Perella Weinberg Partners to sell 92 data centers, a sale expected to be worth around one billion euros.
-On November 21, 2023, Altice France sold 70% of UltraEdge, a division of SFR Business comprising its 257 data centers, to Morgan Stanley Infrastructure Partners for 530 million euros.
+On 21 November 2023, Altice France sold 70% of UltraEdge, a division of SFR Business comprising its 257 data centers, to Morgan Stanley Infrastructure Partners for 530 million euros.

-On September 3, 2024, SFR suffered a data leak that included the IBAN.
+On 3 September 2024, SFR suffered a data leak that included the IBAN.
 The number of customers affected is unknown.

 In February 2025, the main shareholder of Altice France and the Altice Group, Patrick Drahi, negotiated a reduction in Altice France's debt from 24 billion to 15.5 billion euros in exchange for the sale of a 45% stake to Altice France's creditors.

-The financial model developed for the SFR acquisition (purchase on credit) has been repeated for each external growth operation.
+The financial model developed for the SFR acquisition (purchase on credit) was repeated for each external growth operation.
 Over the years, Patrick Drahi accumulated debt, but the scaffolding worked because interest rates were low, the profitability of the acquired companies was higher than the cost of the debt, and the financial community trusted Patrick Drahi to refinance his debt.
-But in 2022, the structure will come crashing down: the central banks' decision to raise interest rates.
+But in 2022, the structure came crashing down due to the central banks' decision to raise interest rates.
 Average rates in the Altice Group will then be 10%.
-At the same time, subscriber attrition is driving down the profitability of the group's companies.
+At the same time, subscriber attrition drove down the profitability of the group's companies.
 The group then found itself with significant debt maturities to repay in the 2020s and a prohibitive debt refinancing rate: the Moody's rating agency classified Altice's group debt as "Caa2" in March 2024, i.e. ultra-speculative.
-To save his group, Patrick Drahi is implementing a new strategy: sell off assets (around 10 billion euros) and negotiate with creditors to waive part of the debt (around 20%), in order to bring the debt-to-EBITDA ratio down to around four (compared with six in 2024, before the new strategy was applied).
+To save his group, Patrick Drahi began implementing a new strategy: selling off assets (around 10 billion euros) and negotiating with creditors to waive part of the debt (around 20%), in order to bring the debt-to-EBITDA ratio down to around four (compared with six in 2024, before the new strategy was applied).